3 Top Picks

 It’s certainly an accurate handgun, with high craftsmanship and durability on its side.
 And the gas nitride finish helps to ensure that the G20 can handle plenty of use.

 The shorter frame is sure to appeal to lots of gun owners, too.
 But aside from the grip, there isn’t much here that can be customized.
 Still, as 10 mm handguns go, the Glock G20SF is a respectable contender that is well worth the price of admission.
+Certainly among the top 10mm pistols if you are on a budget.

 Pros